BITSS-OPA/opa-deworming/code/01_final_opa.md

 </details>

 # Main Results
-This report has presented three different approaches to measuring the welfare effects of deworming interventions.
+This report has presented four different approaches to measuring the welfare effects of deworming interventions.
 The first approach was based on the original paper that measured the welfare effects of deworming [@baird2016worms] and proposed four different ways to compute this effect (with and without externalities, and from a societal or fiscal perspective).
 The second approach, based on more recent data, focused only on direct effects, and relies less on predictive effects over the lifecycle.
 Results for the second approach are also separated between the societal and fiscal perspective.

-The third and final approach uses similar methodologies with three main differences.
+The third approach uses similar methodologies with three main differences.
 First, the report allows the benefits to be scaled to account for differences in the prevalence of worm infections in settings different from the original study.
 Second, the report allows the benefits to be scaled by the length of treatment provided to children within a particular setting.
 Finally, based on feedback from Evidence Action on the relevant costs from present-day deworming programs, this approach uses more up to date information on treatment costs and it does not take into account the knock-on effects of additional schooling costs as a result of increased school attendance, which are accounted for in approaches \#1 and \#2[^9].

 [^9]: Evidence Action suggests that the added costs on education will not be considered as costs from a policy maker's perspective.
 Those costs correspond to another intervention on itself (education) and incorporating its costs would require incorporating its benefits.

+The fourth approach shows two different results: one is based on **XXX (2022)**, which sheds light on the  intergenerational child mortality benefits and deworming drug costs.
+To be conservative, this result only focus on the revealed preference valuation.
+The other adds the intergenerational mortality benefits to approach 3.3.

-The table below summarises the three different approaches and the different alternatives within each approach.
-The main policy estimate is defined as that of Evidence Action (approach 3) using the latest research [@klps4]: approach 3.3 in the table (in bold).
+The table below summarises the four different approaches and the different alternatives within each approach.
+The main policy estimate is defined as that of Evidence Action (approach 4) using the latest research [@klps4]: approach 4.2 in the table (in bold).

 <details>